tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 However, at this point, the client does not know whether the server processed ClientHelloOuter or ClientHelloInner, and MUST regenerate both values to be acceptable.
-Note: if the inner and outer ClientHellos use different groups for their key shares or differ in some other way, then the HRR may actually be invalid for one or the other ClientHello.
-In that case, the Client MUST continue the handshake without changing the unaffected CH.
-Otherwise, the usual rules for HRR processing apply.
+Note: if the inner and outer ClientHellos use different groups for their key shares or differ in some other way, then the HelloRetryRequest may actually be invalid for one or the other ClientHello.
+If the inner ClientHello is unaffected by this retry, then the client only changes the outer ClientHello.
+In contrast, if the outer ClientHello is unaffected by this retry, then the client changes the inner ClientHello and recomputes any fields necessary in the outer ClientHello ("encrypted_client_hello" extension contents, PSK binders, etc.)

+Otherwise, the usual rules for HelloRetryRequest processing apply.

 Clients bind encryption of the second ClientHelloInner to encryption of the first ClientHelloInner via the derived echo_hrr_key by modifying HPKE setup as follows: